sagemath/trac_to_gh/Issue 3315.md

 # Issue 3315: parametric plot should accept a function that returns a tuple

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3315

 Original creator: mhampton